Bovine Viral Diarrhoea (BVD)

 BVD control is based on 4 pillars

 Removal of carrier animals as soon as possible after identification is essential if a herd is to become clear of disease.
-Monitoring purchased stock for the presence of virus is necessary to prevent the purchase of carrier animals.
-Due to the high risk of infection in this country it is important that animals are protected until BVD is eradicated.
-Vaccination of cows and heifers prior to the breeding season every year is advised to protect against the effects of BVD infection during pregnancy.
+Monitoring purchased stock for the presence of the virus helps prevent the purchase of carrier animals.
+Given the high risk of infection in this country, we must ensure that animals are protected until BVD is eradicated.
+Vaccinating cows and heifers before each breeding season helps protect against the effects of BVD infection during pregnancy.

-Bovilis BVD is licensed for use in cows and heifers from 8 months old to protect the foetus from infection with BVD virus via the placenta.
+Bovilis BVD protects the foetus from BVD virus infection via the placenta in cows and heifers from 8 months old.
 A primary vaccination course, commencing after 8 months of age, requires 2 doses of Bovilis BVD given by intramuscular injection four weeks apart.
-Ideally the vaccination course is completed a month before the start of the breeding season.
+Ideally, complete the vaccination course a month before the start of the breeding season.
 Booster vaccination in following seasons requires a single dose of Bovilis BVD 4 weeks before the start of the next pregnancy.
-Conveniently, Leptavoid H can be given at the same time as Bovilis BVD to cows and heifers thereby protecting against both BVD and leptospirosis.
+You can conveniently administer Leptavoid H at the same time as Bovilis BVD to cows and heifers, thereby protecting against both BVD and leptospirosis.

-Bovilis BVD and Bovilis IBR Marker Live vaccines can be used in combination as a booster dose in cattle from 15 months old.
-Bovilis BVD and Bovilis IBR Marker Live should be used separately when administering the primary vaccine against BVD and IBR.
-These vaccines can be mixed together and given in a single 2ml intramuscular injection for booster doses.
+Farmers can combine Bovilis BVD and Bovilis IBR Marker Live vaccines as a booster dose for cattle from 15 months old.
+Use Bovilis BVD and Bovilis IBR Marker Live separately when administering the primary vaccine against BVD and IBR.
+You can mix these vaccines together and administer them in a single 2ml intramuscular injection for booster doses.
 Less crush time means less stress on man and beast!

 *One vaccination 6 months after basic vaccination course with next re-vaccination at an interval no greater than 12 months.